 Although the risk of dental implant fracture is small, we’d like to get it as close as possible to zero.
 The results of this study shows that it’s primarily excessive bite force that contributes to the risk of implant fracture.
 Neuromuscular dentistry can help protect your implants from fracture.

-Neuromuscular dentistry looks at your teeth, jaws, muscles, and tendons as parts of a unified system that creates your bite.
+Physiologic Dentistry looks at your teeth, jaws, muscles, and tendons as parts of a unified system that creates your bite.
 It allows us to balance the forces in your bite.
 When we do this, we can make sure that your dental implant isn’t taking too much force when you bite and chew.
 That helps us control the risk of dental implant fracture.